J-sephB-lt-n/llm-experiments/are_you_smarter_than_a_LLM/README.md

 # Are You Smarter Than a Large Language Model?

-I've compiled a series of tasks here which I think are of business relevance to a large number of different businesses.
+I've compiled a series of tasks here which I think are of business relevance to a large number of different businesses, and which a large language model might be able to complete on it's own.
 Some of the tasks are very easy for a large language model, and others are tasks on which current state-of-the-art models are known to struggle.

 For each task, I show my own solution, as well as 1 or more solutions by an unsupervised large language model (I have used Open-AI's GPT4).
 For each task, I've also included the code which I used to generate the task (if I used code to generate any part of the task), the code which I used to prompt the language model, and any other details which I think you may find interesting.